hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

 ### How to pack and store it?
-I have one dedicated dry bag where I stuff my down jacket and my sleeping bag in.
-Down products need much less space than synthetic products and the best way to get as much space as possible is to compress down in a compression bag.
+I have one dedicated dry bag where I stuff in my down jacket and my sleeping bag.

+Down products need much less space than synthetic products, and the best way to get as much space as possible is to compress down in a compression bag.

 ---

 ### Down feathers are coming out
 Sometimes down feathers are coming out through the fabric.
 In this case, try to pull them back into the down jacket.
-Don't pull them out.
-You may also try to fluff the down in your jacket so they won't be able to fit through small holes in the fabric anymore.
+Don’t pull them out.

+You may also try to fluff the down in your jacket, so they won’t be able to fit through small holes in the fabric anymore.

 ---

 ### What is water resistant down?
-Compared to normal down, water resistant down has been treated with a water resistant coating.
-This means that it will be a bit more resistant towards moisture.
-However, if you are planning to travel to a place where you expect a lot of moisture then you should probably consider a [jacket with synthetic insulation](http://www.hikeventures.com/best-synthetic-insulated-jackets/).
+Compared to normal down, water resistant down is treated with a water resistant coating.
+The down feathers will be a bit more resilient towards moisture.

+However, if you are planning to travel to a place where you expect a lot of moisture, then you should probably consider a [jacket with synthetic insulation](http://www.hikeventures.com/best-synthetic-insulated-jackets/).

 ---

 ### Are down jackets good for rain?
 Down jackets usually come with a water resistant fabric.

 However, they are not waterproof.
-If you expect to have lots of rain then you should probably cover your down jacket with a rain jacket or switch from a down jacket to a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) or [synthetic insulated jacket](http://www.hikeventures.com/best-synthetic-insulated-jackets/).
+If you expect to have lots of rain, then you should probably cover your down jacket with a rain jacket or switch from a down jacket to a [fleece jacket](http://www.hikeventures.com/best-fleece-jackets/) or [synthetic insulated jacket](http://www.hikeventures.com/best-synthetic-insulated-jackets/).